Pilgrim Challenge 2026 is now open for booking!

 During the race

 Our event medical team will be in place at various points on the course and our checkpoint staff will be monitoring you as you pass through.
 They may ask you a few simple questions and ask you to sit down for a few moments, drink and eat something if they are concerned.
 Please listen to them and take their advice.
-You will be issued with a route card which contains a contact number for the event medical team - you can call at any time during the event if you feel unwell or need advice between checkpoints.
+The contact number for the event medical team will be made available to you at registration - you can call at any time during the event if you feel unwell or need advice between checkpoints.

 In a situation where the medics recommend that it is unsafe for a competitor to continue their decision is final.
 Competitors cannot continue as part of the event against medics advice.